 They know mail works.
 It’s tangible ink on paper, and can be sent out in different sizes, shapes, and textures.
 First, they know that mail can help them reach prospects who might otherwise be missed by digital channels like the web, email, or social media.
 Not everyone is a digital-first consumer.

 Also — maybe even more important — mail stands out because it isn’t digital.
 Prospects and customers of all types are exposed to many messages on online channels every single day.
 Mail gives them a break from that.
 And for those people who limit their online exposure or aren’t familiar with a lot of digital-first brands, mail stands out.
-The classic techniques shown in this article can capture your customer’s attention, and make them take action.
+Current trends and best practices shown in this article can help capture your customer’s attention, and make them take action.

 So the lesson here – for all those who doubt the effectiveness of direct mail in the digital age – is that mail works.
 Spread the word on your social media!